 If your GPA is a minimum of 2.0 but less than 2.8, you are eligible to be admitted as a transitional CCIS student for one semester by following these steps:

 - To remain in CCIS at the end of one transitional semester, you must earn:

 - At the end of one transitional semester, students who do not meet the above criteria will need to transfer to another college or the undeclared program

 - Advisors in CCIS are glad to meet with you to discuss the program, major options, your reflection, and eligibility requirements.
 Please see MyNeu for availability.
 Go to Student Self-Service tab, Advising Resources, Appointment Calendar.

 - If you meet eligibility requirements, you may request admission through firstname.lastname@example.org.
 Include your name, ID, current major, desired CCIS major, and a few sentences summarizing your reasons.

-- Applications for provisional admission should be made to either Wendy Gordon-Hewick or Mark Erickson.
+- Applications for transitional admission should be made to either Wendy Gordon-Hewick or Mark Erickson.